KernCheh/base-branch/README.md

-# Base::Branch
+# BaseBranch

-A simple gem to which automatically manages unique databases across code repository branches.
+A simple gem to which automatically manages unique databases across code repository branches for Rails projects.

+## Description

+This gem is designed for people who actively work across multiple branches for Rails projects.
+Quite often, each of these branches come with a set of database migrations that are not finalized.
+Base Branch attempts to solve this issue by creating unique databases namespaced by the feature branch names and cloning the data in from the default database.

+Using BaseBranch, it is assured that

+  1. Feature Branches have a clean environment to work from.
+  2. The default database tied to master branch will not suffer from migration artifacts from unmerged feature branches.
+  3. Developers can drop and recreate databases used for feature branches with a peace of mind :)

 ## Installation